· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 WL Good

-Ex-MR 1P 2-4-0 No 19 heads a westward bound local out of Whitacre Junction station, just after the grouping of 1923
+Ex-MR 1P 2-4-0 No 19 heads a westward bound local out of Whitacre Station, just after the grouping of 1923

 Close up showing the station building with signalbox located on the platform and footbridge to the opposite platform